-Shipping a Batching Plant from/to the UK
+Shipping a Batching Plant To or From the UK

-Assessment & Planning
+Assessment and Planning

 Detailed Inventory

-Disassembly Plan
+Disassembly Strategy

-Route Survey
+Route Evaluation

 Port Selection